asciipip/perc-status/README.md

 path, pass its location to the script with the `-r` command line parameter.

+You can limit the program's output to a single controller with the `-c` command line parameter.

 ## Examples

 A few examples of the script's output: